 All announcements in the General Catalog are subject to change without notice and do not constitute an agreement between the University of Washington Bothell and the student.
 Students should assume the responsibility of consulting the appropriate academic unit or advisor for more current or specific information.

 For UW Bothell course descriptions, click here.

+- Undergraduate degrees

+- Undergraduate minors

-- Graduate degrees - Certificate programs
+- Graduate degrees

+- Certificate programs

 Undergraduate degrees

 (BA) = Bachelor of Arts, (BS) = Bachelor of Science